Leo3418/leo3418.github.io/collections/_posts/en/2021-07-18-find-leaf-packages.md

 loop that iterates over every vertex and an inner loop which goes through every edge.
-In the inner loop, it tests if the edge points to the vertex, and if the test result is positive, then we can conclude that the vertex's in-degree cannot be positive since there exists an edge that points to it.
+In the inner loop, it tests if the edge points to the vertex, and if the test result is positive, then we can conclude that the vertex's in-degree cannot be zero since there exists an edge that points to it.
 Thus, the algorithm can break the inner loop immediately to move on to the next vertex earlier.